mrjk/python-superconf/docs/guides/104_dynamic_fields.md

-# Variadic Dictionary and List Fields
+# Dynamic Dictionary and List Fields

 Welcome to the fourth SuperConf tutorial!
 In this guide, we'll explore dynamic collection fields - `ConfigurationDict` and `ConfigurationList` - which allow you to work with configuration data that has a variable structure.